 SCSP is a specialist program held during the Northern summer that has been designed to allow students to markedly improve their Japanese during their work or school vacations.
 Developed exclusively by the YAMASA Institute, SCSP incorporates the intensive focus on Japanese conversation skills that has made SILAC so popular while also comprehensively improving the other three linguistic competencies that are so important in language learning: grammar, vocabulary and reading.
-Thanks to the addition of a private lesson option, students are able to customize their classes to achieve their goals upon consultation with their teachers.
+Thanks to the addition of a private lesson, students are able to customize their classes to achieve their goals upon consultation with their teachers.
 Therefore, SCSP is highly recommended of those who wish to increase their Japanese ability in the shortest period of time possible.

 SCSP students are also able to participate in the weekly cultural experiences that are run every Wednesday (fees paid separately).
 All the while, you will be able to enjoy your summer studying in a fully immersive environment that will make the most of your Japanese abilities.